 With experience, web developers can advance to positions like computer and information systems manager.

-Education Required: Education requirements for web developers vary, but may include a high school diploma or bachelor's degree.
+- Education Required: Education requirements for web developers vary, but may include a high school diploma or bachelor's degree in web development.
 A coding bootcamp can offer good preparation.

 Graphic designers use art, design, and technology to sell products and communicate information.
 They often collaborate with writers, marketers, and public relations professionals.
 Self-employment of graphic designers is common, and many work from home.

 Duties may include creating designs, meeting with clients, laying out designs, and creating illustrations.
 Graphic designers need experience using Adobe's creative software like Illustrator, Photoshop, and InDesign.
 Other important skills include coding, typography, and creativity.